Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fc-syncplicity/README.md

 Please note, that the connector is configured to use OAuth 2.0 to communicate with Syncplicuty.
 In order to use that, please configure the Authentication-Credentials as described here:
 https://docs.axway.com/bundle/API_Builder_4x_allOS_en/page/oauth_2_0_credentials.html

+:exclamation: Please make sure to add basic_auth:true as part of the credential configuration.

 ```javascript
 module.exports = {